Ernest Burkhart: Later life and death

 After his release from prison, Burkhart moved back to Osage County to live with his brother Byron.
 Later he moved to Cleveland, Oklahoma, living in a "mice-infested" trailer.
-Burkhart died at the age of 94 on December 1, 1986, in Cleveland, Oklahoma.
-His death came on what would have been Mollie Kyle's 100th birthday.
+Burkhart died at the age of 94 on December 1, 1986, in Cleveland.
 His will stated that he wanted to be cremated and his ashes spread around the Osage Hills.
 His son James "chucked it over a bridge" instead.

 In popular culture

 Burkhart is a key figure in David Grann's 2017 nonfiction book Killers of the Flower Moon.
 In the 2023 film of the same name, directed by Martin Scorsese, Burkhart is portrayed by Leonardo DiCaprio.